Academic Support Services

 The Office of Academic Testing provides testing services for students and the community.
 Some of the exams administered include the GRE subject exam, CLEP, THEA, and correspondence exams.
-For information on TExES examinations, see the “College of Education ” section of the catalog.
-For additional information regarding Academic Testing services, call (361) 825-2334 or visit the website at http://testing.tamucc.edu/.
+For information on TExES examinations, see the “College of Education and Human Development ” section of the catalog.
+Additional information regarding Academic Testing services is available on the Academic Testing website, http://testing.tamucc.edu/.

-The Center for Academic Student Achievement (CASA) is committed to providing academic support services to help students reach their own educational goals and succeed in the university environment.
-CASA programs are designed to improve the retention and graduation rates of university students.
-Students are encouraged to contact the Center for Academic Student Achievement, located in the Glasscock Student Success Center, call (316) 825-5933, or visit the website http://casa.tamucc.edu/index.php for further information.
+The Center for Academic Student Achievement (CASA) is committed to providing academic support services to help students reach their educational goals and to succeed in the university environment.
+CASA programs are designed to improve the retention and graduation rates of University students.
+These academic support services include tutorials, Writing Center, supplemental instruction, mentorship, developmental education, and student retention assistance.
+Students are encouraged to contact the Center for Academic Student Achievement, located in the Glasscock Student Success Center, at (361) 825-5933 or visit our website at http://casa.tamucc.edu for hours of operation and schedule of services.

 Courses for Teaching Assistants

 The College of Liberal Arts/First Year Learning Communities Program offers a summer workshop to prepare graduate teaching assistants for teaching first year seminar courses.
 The college also offers ENGL 5392 (Practicum for Composition Instructors), which focuses specifically on preparing English Teaching Assistants.

 The College of Science and Engineering offers SMTE 5004 (Seminar for Teaching Assistants), which prepares graduate teaching assistants in the sciences for classroom responsibilities.

 Mary and Jeff Bell Library